Questions – Advanced settings

 Generally, a question will not be repeated if the viewer answers the question incorrectly.
-If you don’t want that, you can select the ‘Ask questions again if answered incorrectly’ button.
-The question will now be repeated until the viewer answers it correctly.
-This setting overrules the action set on the specific answers (for example: ‘jump to a specific part of the video’).
+If you do want the question to be shown again, you can select the ‘Ask questions again if answered incorrectly’ button.
+This setting overrules the action that you may have set on the specific answers (for example: ‘Jump to a specific part of the video’).

 It is possible to change a Multiple Choice Question to a Multiple Response Question and vice versa.
-This is very handy, for example when you already made a Multiple Choice Question and then decide a Multiple Response would fit better.
+This can be quite handy if, for example, you’ve already made a Multiple Choice Question and then decide a Multiple Response would fit better.

-At the bottom, there are two other buttons that might come in handy.
-When selected, the first ‘back’ button will be shown when the question appears.
-When the viewer doesn’t know the answer, for example, he can decide to go back and watch the information again.
-The second ‘back’ button does the same, but will appear in the feedback screen.
-This way, the viewer can choose to watch the information again after he knows he choose wrong.
+At the bottom, there are two other buttons that might be useful.
+When selected, the first ‘Back button’ will be shown when the question appears.
+When the viewer doesn’t know the answer, for instance, he can decide to go back and watch the clip again.

-Most advanced settings of the Entry Question are already explained above.
+Most advanced settings are already explained above.
 But there is some information that apply specifically to the Entry and Open Question.

 With the Entry Question, you can put a few words before and/or after the blank.
-This way you can make a sentence where the viewer has to fill in a specific word.
+This way, you can create a sentence where the viewer has to fill in a specific word.
 This can be especially useful for videos about language.

-In the ‘Placeholder’, you can tell the viewer how he should write his answer.
+In the ‘Placeholder’, you can give an instruction about how to write the answer.